ibm-messaging/mq-ibm-i-journal-sample/README.md

 You can run MQJRNMNT at regular intervals as a scheduled job, or reuse the logic in jrnmaint.c in a Delete Journal Receiver exit program to indicate whether a receiver is eligible for deletion.

+_**IBM, IBM i, IBM MQ and IBM MQ for IBM i are trademarks of IBM Corporation in the United States, other countries, or both**_